National emergency number

 If you overstay your visa or breach your visa conditions, authorities may fine, jail or deport you.

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate of Kazakhstan for details about visas, currency, customs and quarantine rules.
+Before you travel, contact the nearest embassy or consulate of Kazakhstan for details about visas, currency and customs.

 Make sure you have the right visa for the purpose of your travel, especially for business visas or work permits.
 Check the validity dates of your visa and any associated restrictions carefully before you travel.